 EQ is a very important tool and it can be used on every track.
 You can use it on guitars, drums, bass, vocals, piano, and so on.
 But not every track needs it.

 Each instrument occupies a particular section in the frequency range.
 Humans can hear between 20Hz and 20kHz.
 Instruments such as bass and kick drum, occupy low frequencies, cymbals occupy the section in high frequencies, and guitars mostly are in the mid-range.

 And that’s why you need EQ.
-You can remove some frequencies from one instrument and you leave a space for another instrument.
-No, our ear can separate two sounds from each other and we clearly hear bass guitar and kick drum.
+You can remove some frequencies from one instrument and leave a space for another instrument.
+No, our ears can separate two sounds from each other and we clearly hear bass guitar and kick drum.